Summary

 About perinatal autopsy services

-Perinatal post-mortem examination (also called an autopsy) refers to a specialist medical examination undertaken following the death of a fetus or baby.
-Post-mortem examination traditionally refers to a collection of investigations including: external examination, examination of all of the internal organs (usually via two or more incisions), examining small samples of tissue under a microscope, and a range of imaging techniques as appropriate, medical photographs and other tests such as genetic investigations.
-Tests may also be done for infection and other possible teratogens, causes of death or complications.
+Perinatal post-mortem examination (also called an autopsy) refers to a specialist medical examination that is completed following the death of a fetus or baby.
+Post-mortem examination traditionally refers to a collection of investigations including: external examination, examination of all of the internal organs (usually via two or more cuts into the body), examining small samples of tissue under a microscope, and a range of imaging techniques as appropriate, medical photographs and other tests such as genetic investigations.
+Tests may also be done for infection and other possible causes of death or complications.
 The placenta where relevant will also be examined.

-Post-mortem examination can be carried out from 12 to 40 weeks gestation and after.
-For the purposes of this interim policy, this period is referred to as the perinatal period and relates to post-mortem examinations performed up to the first 28 days of life.
+Post-mortem examination can be carried out from 12 to 40 weeks gestation and after birth.
+For the purposes of this policy statement, this period is referred to as the perinatal period and relates to post-mortem examinations performed for fetuses and babies who were aged up to 28 days old when they died.

-The role of the autopsy is twofold; firstly, the pathologist reviews the clinical and post-mortem examination findings to suggest a mode and (where possible) a cause of fetal or neonatal death.
-Perinatal autopsy is also used to identify diseases that may have implications for future pregnancies (including genetic diseases) and therefore plays a valuable role in aiding parents to understand the cause of fetal death, access appropriate support and counselling services and make decisions about future pregnancies.
+The role of the autopsy is twofold; firstly, the pathologist reviews the clinical and postmortem examination findings to suggest how (where possible) a fetus or baby died.
+Perinatal autopsy is also used to identify diseases that may have implications for future pregnancies (including genetic diseases).

-Perinatal post-mortem examination (outside of HM Coronial system) can only be performed if informed consent has been given, typically by the mother or birthing person.
-This represents the ceiling of consent of further investigations after death.
-Fetal tissue is considered in law to be the tissue of the mother or birthing person, and therefore tissue from the living.
-In cases where the fetus has survived outside of the womb, consent can be obtained from either the mother, birthing person or the maternal partner if they are married, in a civil partnership or with declared parental responsibility.
+Perinatal post-mortem examination (outside of HM Coronial system) can only be performed if informed consent has been given, typically by the mother.
+This consent sets the limits for the investigations after death.
+Fetal tissue is considered in law to be the tissue of the mother and therefore tissue from the living.
+In cases where the fetus has survived outside of the womb, consent can be obtained from either the mother or the maternal partner if they are married, in a civil partnership or with declared parental responsibility.

-In the United Kingdom existing perinatal pathology protocols are published by the Royal College of Pathologists (RCPath) and their implementation overseen by the United Kingdom Accreditation Service (UKAS) as per ISO standard 15189.
+In the UK, perinatal pathology protocols are published by the RCPath and their implementation overseen by the United Kingdom Accreditation Service (UKAS) as per ISO standard 15189.
 In England, Northern Ireland and Wales, autopsy facilities and procedures must be covered by appropriate licencing issued in line with the Human Tissue Act (HTA) 2004, and consent procedures must be compliant with the relevant HTA Code of Practice.
-In Scotland, autopsy facilities and procedures are covered by the Human Tissue (Scotland) Act 2006.
 The Human Tissue Regulations 2007 cover England, Northern Ireland, Wales and Scotland.
-It is expected that this urgent policy accepted as interim good clinical practice in line with HTA and put forth for adoption by the Royal College of Pathologists.

 Epidemiology and needs assessment